hw712/knitter/doc/tutorial.md

 Tutorial
 =======================================================================

-1. Installation
+1. installation
 -----------------------------------------------------------------------

     pip install knitter

-2. Preconditions
+2. preconditions
 -----------------------------------------------------------------------

-+ python 2.7
++ Python 2.7

 + depends on "selenium", "xlrd", "xlwt" packages, which will be installed while installing knitter.